What are Direct Hire Orders?

 *Note* If you do not use the fee percentage to calculate the fee, leave this field blank

-Step 5: To build a candidate call sheet for the position, navigate to the candidates page, then select "search".
+The candidate worksheet on the order can help you keep track of potential candidates and where they are in your hiring process.
+To build a candidate call sheet for the position, navigate to the candidates page, then select "search".
 From the candidate search dashboard, enter in the desired criteria for your search.

 To do this, select the + icon to open the "add placement fee" window.

 Enter the start date of the fee; this start date tells the system when to create the transaction in pay/bill.
 The start date should reflect a date that falls within the weekend bill date of when the customer should be invoiced.

 For example, suppose the customer agrees to pay $4,500 the first week, and $500 the second week.
 Select the + icon, enter the additional placement fee and click to save.

-Step 9: Once the direct hire fee has been added to the assignment, users will need to approve the fee within time entry.
+Once the direct hire fee has been added to the assignment, users will need to approve the fee within time entry.
 To do this, navigate to the time entry dashboard from the pay/bill module.

-To approve this fee for Invoicing, highlight and delete the invoice hold code.
+To approve this fee for invoicing, highlight and delete the invoice hold code.
 Once the code is removed, the transaction can be pulled into an invoice run.
 Users may process this invoice individually at the time of approval, or pull the transactions with all other invoicing.